zitadel/zitadel/docs/docs/concepts/architecture/solution.md

 - Horizontal in a region
 - Horizontal in multiple regions

-Our customers can reuse the same already known binary or container and scale it across multiple server, datacenter and regions.
+Our customers can reuse the same already known binary or container and scale it across multiple server, data center and regions.
-To distribut traffic an already existing proxy infrastructure can be reused.
+To distribute traffic an already existing proxy infrastructure can be reused.
 Simply steer traffic by path, hostname, IP address or any other metadata to the ZITADEL of your choice.

 > To improve your service quality we recommend steering traffic by path to different ZITADEL deployments